nickgillian/ofxGrt/README.md

 This extension is designed to make it as easy as possible to use the GRT in openFrameworks.

-Note that this extensions contains a local, pre compiled version of the GRT, so you do not need to download and install the main GRT library to use the ofxGRT addon.
+Note that this extensions contains a local version of the GRT as a git submodule, which will be compiled from source when you build any of the ofxGrt examples.

 To use ofxGrt: